 Food Sources of Electrolytes

-Electrolyte levels can be replenished through food and beverages, through over-the-counter supplementation, or via an IV drip for more serious cases.
+Electrolyte levels can be replenished through food and beverages, over-the-counter supplementation, or via an IV drip for more serious cases.

-One sign that you need more salt is having salt cravings, since those with adrenal issues have subclinical electrolyte imbalances caused by adrenal dysfunction.
 My best tip is to eat more salt, but the right kind of salt!
 Iodized salt is partially responsible for the Hashimoto’s epidemic (read my article to find out why!), so it is important to choose non-iodized varieties.
 I like to use Celtic sea salt or Himalayan pink salt.

 Besides liberally salting food, salted bone broth is a great option for hydration.
-In the 2015 survey I conducted in people with Hashimoto’s, participants reported that homemade broth helped with energy, mood, weight, pain, hair, skin, and thyroid labs!
+In the 2015 survey I conducted on people with Hashimoto’s, participants reported that homemade broth helped with energy, mood, weight, pain, hair, skin, and thyroid labs!

 - Sea salt (be sure to choose non-iodized varieties)